Steps To Enter The U.S. On An F-1 or J-1 Visa

 Enter The United States No More Than 30 Days in Advance

 Enter the U.S. no earlier than 30 days before and no later than the beginning date indicated on your I-20/ DS-2019.
 This is very important.
 While you may want to arrive sooner to find an apartment and prepare for school, U.S. law prohibits you from doing so.
-The only exception is for students who have transferred their SEVIS record from another school to Pace, please consult number 4 for Accepted International Students.
+The only exception is for students who have transferred their SEVIS record from another school to Pace, please consult Accepted International Students.

 Arriving at a U.S. Port of Entry